swapnild333/devops-cloud-interview-guide/03-linux/linux-devops-interview-prep.md

 **Prod angle:** Adding a new EBS volume, updating fstab without testing, then rebooting → prod outage.
 **Tip:** Always mention testing with `mount -a` before reboot.

+“If /etc/fstab has a wrong entry — a bad UUID, wrong filesystem type, wrong mount options — the system may fail to mount that filesystem at boot.
+Depending on how critical that mount is considered, that failure can cascade and drop the whole boot into emergency mode instead of continuing on to start services and reach a login prompt, which from the outside just looks like the server never came back after a reboot, with SSH timing out completely.

+The classic real-world mistake is adding a new EBS volume, updating fstab to auto-mount it, but not testing the entry — then rebooting later, sometimes days later for a completely unrelated reason, and only then discovering the fstab entry was wrong, usually a typo in the UUID.
+The fix for this is simple and should always happen before any reboot: run mount -a, which reads /etc/fstab and tries to mount everything in it immediately, live, without needing a reboot at all.
+Any bad entry shows up as an error right away, so you catch it in seconds instead of finding out through a production outage.
+I’d also add nofail as a mount option on any non-root filesystem in fstab as a second layer of protection — that way, even if a bad entry does slip through, it doesn’t block the entire boot process; the rest of the system still comes up normally and you can fix the mount afterward instead of needing emergency console access to even get back in.”

 ### 9. How to find the largest files in a filesystem
 `df -h` only shows filesystem-level usage, not which files/dirs are consuming space.
 ```